Autonomy

 Self-improving persistent agent

 This category combines a terminal interface, messaging gateways, skills, memory, scheduling, tool execution, subagents, protocol integration, and multiple execution backends.
-Hermes Agent is one public example.
+Hermes Agent, a research-adjacent open-source assistant with early-stage adoption, is one public example.

 Category: persistent agent system with CLI and messaging interfaces.